-2. Click the Procedures tab.
-To configure a storage library, you have two choices:

-3. Automatically Configure a Storage Library
+- 2. Click the Procedures tab.
+To configure a storage library, you have two choices: - 3.
+Automatically Configure a Storage Library a.
+Scroll through the list of available procedures and select Automatically Configure Storage Library.

 Storage libraries can be configured automatically if they are attached correctly to the server, and if they are fully powered on.